The Ultimate Guide for Framemeister

 But as soon as we connect this console to a newer LCD/TV monitor… just look at this mess!

-These screenshots are made via Elgato Game Capture HD, which apparently does what other TVs do: deinterlacing and upscaling to 480p.
+These screenshots are made via Elgato Game Capture HD, which apparently does what other modern TVs do: deinterlacing and upscaling to 480p.
 This picture represents, how your SNES will look on your TV (actually it can be even worse, because many TVs apply even more effects!).

-and compare to Framemeister (here the same upscaled 480p).
+and compare it to Framemeister (here the same upscaled 480p).
 Although it’s not as good as images from emulators and the image is just a bit blurred, but all details are now good visible and back:

 More acceptable 1080p (you can also do extra adjustments to make it sharper):

-- user adjustable high quality upscaling by integer multiplying
+- User adjustable high quality upscaling by integer multiplying

-- reduced lag times in comparison to your TV (1-2 frames at max)
+- Reduced lag times in comparison to your TV (1-2 frames at max)

-- rich upscaling options for modern monitors, incl. aspect ratio, zooming, picture resizing, position, synchronisation, cropping
+- Rich upscaling options for modern monitors, incl. aspect ratio, zooming, picture resizing, position, synchronisation, cropping

 - What I personally miss is a separate audio output (rca or 3,5″), which would be great for those, who are using PC monitors without speakers

 - Also, saving profiles per input would be great as well